top of page

 TRUSTEE COMPENSATION AND EXPENSES

 Members of the Board of Trustees serve without compensation.
 When authorized to conduct business on behalf of the Board of Trustees, a Trustee may be reimbursed for actual expenses incurred.
-Requests for reimbursement must be submitted to the office of the Head of School and be supported by receipts as required by the School’s Business Office.
+Reimbursement shall be made in accordance with the School’s financial policies and procedures.

 Legal